A Lightweight Video Anomaly Detection Model with Weak Supervision and Adaptive Instance Selection: Performance Evaluation

-Among the twelve non-lightweight models, the work of Sultani et al.~\cite{DBLP:conf/cvpr/SultaniCS18} is the first to use the MIL framework and weakly supervision for video anomaly detection, and most of the subsequent works follow their settings.
+Among the thirteen non-lightweight models, the work of Sultani et al.~\cite{DBLP:conf/cvpr/SultaniCS18} is the first to use the MIL framework and weakly supervision for video anomaly detection, and most of the subsequent works follow their settings.
 The method of Zhang et al.~\cite{DBLP:conf/icip/ZhangQM19} defines a new inner-bag loss in the MIL framework to limit the function space and expand the differences in feature distributions for different types of instances.
 ARNet~\cite{DBLP:conf/icmcs/WanFXM20} uses a dynamic multi-instance learning loss to enlarge the interclass distance between anomalous and normal instances, and a center loss to narrow the intraclass distance of normal instances to boost the model's ability to distinguish anomalies.
 CLAWS Net+~\cite{zaheer2022clustering} employs a clustering loss to mitigate labeling noise, which improves the learning of representations for both abnormal and normal videos.
 MIST~\cite{feng2021mist} adopts a multi-instance self-training framework to effectively refine task-specific discriminative representations using only video-level annotations.
 Similarly, MSL~\cite{DBLP:conf/aaai/00070J22} proposes a self-training strategy and designs a transformer-based Multi-Sequence Learning network to further learn video-level anomaly probabilities and clip-level anomaly scores.
 RTFM~\cite{DBLP:conf/iccv/TianPCSVC21} trains the feature magnitude learning function to effectively identify positive instances and improves the robustness of the model.
 BN-SVP~\cite{sapkota2022bayesian} introduces a novel approach called Bayesian non-parametric submodular video partitioning to enhance the training of MIL models, and provides a reliable solution for robust anomaly detection in practical scenarios that involve outlier instances or multiple types of abnormal events.
 DAR~\cite{DBLP:journals/tifs/LiuZLK23} and the method of Wu et al.~\cite{DBLP:conf/eccv/Wu0SSSWY20} design the model structure using a multi-branching and multi-stage approach, respectively, to improve the model's ability to understand and fuse different modal data in the videos.
 Mu et al.'s method ~\cite{DBLP:journals/ipm/MuSWC22} and GCN-Anomaly ~\cite{DBLP:conf/cvpr/ZhongLKLLL19} innovatively employ graph convolutional networks for enhancing the model's ability to understand spatio-temporal correlation features in videos.
+The NTCN-ML~\cite{ref50} model extracts temporal representations of video data to construct a time-series pattern to optimize the multi-instance learning process.
+MGFN~\cite{mgfn} propose a novel glance and focus network to effectively integrate spatial-temporal information for accurate anomaly detection.In addition, MGFN~\cite{mgfn} propose the Feature Amplifcation Mechanism and a Magnitude Contrastive Loss to enhance the discriminativeness of feature magnitudes for detecting anomalies.
+NG-MIL~\cite{NG-MIL} encodes diverse normal patterns from noise-free normal videos into prototypes to construct a similarity-based classifier.
+By combining predictions from classifiers, this approach can refine anomaly scores, reducing training instability from weak labels.
+CU-Net~\cite{CU-Net} introduces an enhanced framework with a two-stage self-supervised model.
+This model can generate and iteratively refine pseudo-labels by leveraging the completeness and uncertainty properties of weakly labeled data.
+HSN~\cite{HSN} propose a Human-Scene Network to learn discriminative representations by capturing both subtle and strong cues in a dissociative manner.
 Despite their remarkable performance in anomaly detection, these models do not consider factors such as model parameter size and runtime speed in their designs.
+In the there lightweight methods, the work of Chang et al.\cite{DBLP:journals/tmm/ChangLSFZ22} proposes a lightweight MIL model incorporating a comparative attention module to improve model performance.
+The method of~\cite{watanabe2022real} introduces a self-attention mechanism to enhance the performance of the lightweight MIL model.
+BE-WVAD~\cite{ref16} proposes short-input inference modes, which can significantly reduce the required length of input videos and therefore greatly cut down memory and computational costs.
+Although these two methods achieve considerable advance, there remains substantial room to enhance the design of the model and boost the performance.